Be the first to know.

 The FPGA design flow consists of several steps that guide designers from concept to a fully functional FPGA implementation.
 These steps include:

-2. RTL design and simulation: The HDL code is translated into an RTL representation, which is then simulated to verify functionality and performance.
+2. RTL Design and Simulation: The HDL code is translated into RTL, then simulated to verify functionality and performance.

 3. Synthesis: The RTL design is converted into a gate-level netlist, a representation of the digital circuit using gates and flip-flops.

-4. Implementation: The gate-level netlist is mapped to the FPGA's resources, including CLBs, DSP slices, and programmable interconnects.
+4. Implementation: The gate-level netlist is mapped to the resources of FPGA, including CLBs, DSP slices, and programmable interconnects.
 This step includes place-and-route and bitstream generation.

-5. Testing and debugging: FPGA devices are tested and debugged with simulation tools, testbench, or target hardware to ensure correct functionality and performance.
+5. Testing and Debugging: FPGA devices are tested and debugged with simulation tools, testbenches, or target hardware to ensure correct functionality and performance.

 Throughout the design flow, various tools and software are used to facilitate the design, simulation, synthesis, and implementation of FPGA designs.